 National Bighorn Sheep Center

 Rocky Mountain Bighorn Sheep are plentiful in the Dubois area.
 In 1993, The National Bighorn Sheep Interpretive Center was opened to educate about bighorn sheep, conservation of wildlife and wildlands.
 The Center features full-scale taxidermy bighorn models recreating their habitat along with interactive exhibits about wildlife management.

 Headwaters Art Cetner

-Many artists, writers, photographers and musicians are drawn to this remote town for its moderate climate and remarkable scenery.
-The Headwaters Arts and Conference Center has a national art and a quilt shows, workshops for songwriters from Skip Ewing.
+Many artists, writers, photographers, and musicians are drawn to this remote town for its moderate climate and remarkable scenery.
+The Headwaters Arts and Conference Center has national art and quilt shows, workshops for songwriters from Skip Ewing.
 Square dancing and rodeo take place weekly.